2025 Ohio Education

 Ohio students college readiness ACT scores over time chart

-Average ACT Scores by Race/Ethnicity Large gaps in average ACT scores exist between race/ethnic groups; disparities have not narrowed significantly over the past decade.
+Average ACT Scores by Race/Ethnicity Large gaps in average ACT scores exist between racial/ethnic groups; disparities have not narrowed significantly over the past decade.

 Source: ACT, U.S. High School Graduating Class Trends; for historical data, see, e.g., ACT, Graduation Class of 2014—Ohio.
 Note: ACT reports data for several smaller racial/ethnic student groups that are not displayed on this figure.

-ACT Exam: College Readiness of the Class of 2023 College readiness varies by ACT content area—from roughly 30 percent in math and science to 47 percent in English.
-Just 20 percent of Ohio students reach college ready benchmarks in all four areas of the ACT.
+ACT Exam: College Readiness of the Class of 2024 College readiness varies by ACT content area—from just under 30 percent in math and science to 46 percent in English.
+Only 19 percent of Ohio students reach college ready benchmarks in all four areas of the ACT.

 Source: ACT, U.S. High School Graduating Class Trends.
 Note: ACT establishes minimum test scores in each subject that indicate readiness for college coursework in that area.
 For more on the college-ready benchmarks, see ACT, What are the ACT College Readiness Benchmarks?
 These benchmarks are used by the Ohio Department of Higher Education to determine incoming college students’ remediation-free status.

-Industry Credentials Approximately one in ten students earn twelve or more points in Ohio’s industry credentialing system before graduating.
-Students from rural schools have the highest rates of credentials earned (16 percent), while those from suburban schools have the lowest (6 percent).
+Industry Credentials One in five students earn twelve or more points in Ohio’s industry credentialing system before graduating.
+Rates are highest in high-poverty areas of Ohio.

 Ohio students industry credentials earned before graduation by typology chart

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2022-23).
-Note: The rates indicate the percentage of students earning 12 or more points in Ohio’s industry credentialing system.
-Data are from the class of 2022, including non-graduates.
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2023-24).
+Note: The rates show the percentage of students earning 12 or more points in Ohio’s industry credentialing system.
+Data are from the class of 2023, including non-graduates.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

 Advanced Placement (AP) Scores 14 percent of Ohio students pass at least one AP exam.
-30 percent of students from suburban schools earn a passing score, while only 3.5 percent of rural students do so.
+Just over 40 percent of students from very low poverty suburban schools earn a passing score, while less than 5 percent of rural students do so.

-Ohio students college readiness advanced placement (AP) scores typology chart
+Ohio students college readiness advanced placement (AP) scores bar chart

-Dual Enrollment Credit 13 percent of Ohio students earn twelve or more college credits through dual enrollment programs.
-Almost one in five students from small town and rural schools earn twelve or more credits, while just 8 percent of urban students do so.
+Dual Enrollment Credits 14 percent of Ohio students earn twelve or more college credits through dual enrollment programs.
+Approximately one in five students from small town and rural schools earn twelve or more credits, while less than one in ten urban students do so.

 Ohio students dual enrollment college credits earned chart

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2022-23).
-Note: The rates indicate the percentage of students earning 12 or more college credits through a dual high school/college enrollment program.
-Data are from the class of 2022, including non-graduates.
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2023-24).
+Note: The rates indicate the percentage of students earning 12 or more college credits through a dual high school/college enrollment program (a.k.a.
+College Credit Plus).
+Data are from the class of 2023, including non-graduates.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

 Ohio students four year high school graduation rates chart

-Industry Credentials and AP Exam Trends Attainment of industry credentials rose significantly for the class of 2022, while the percentage of students passing an AP exam has been flat in recent years.
+Industry Credentials and AP Exam Trends Attainment of industry credentials rose significantly starting with the class of 2022, while the percentage of students passing an AP exam has remained flat.

-Source: Ohio DEW downloadable files titled (depending on year) “State CCWMR Data” and “State Prepared for Success.”
+Source: Ohio DEW downloadable titled (depending on year) “State CCWMR Data” and “State Prepared for Success.”

-Trends in Dual Enrollment and High School Graduation Dual enrollment credits earned and high school graduation rates have risen during the past decade.
+Trends in Dual Enrollment and High School Graduation The percentage of students earning dual enrollment credits and the high school graduation rate have risen over the past decade.

 Percent earning at least three dual enrollment credits chart